tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/event-service.md

 # Event Service

-Event service dsl is kotlin wrapper over csw event service.
+Event Service DSL is kotlin wrapper over CSW Event Service.
 This DSL have the ability of publishing, subscribing to events and holds some helper methods.
-You can refer a detailed documentation of Event Service provided by csw @extref[here](csw:services/event).
+You can refer a detailed documentation of Event Service provided by CSW @extref[here](csw:services/event).

 This DSL exposes following APIs: